Skip to Main Content

 (C-ID: COMP 122)

-Advisory: CPSC-01; ENGL-01A.
+Advisory: CPSC-01; ENGL-C1000 (Formerly ENGL-01A)

-This course introduces the discipline of computer science using a high level language; provides an overview of computer organization and an introduction to software engineering.
-Topics include methodologies for program design, development, style, testing, and documentation; algorithms, control structures, methods, and elementary data structures.
+This course introduces the discipline of computer science using a high-level language; provides an overview of computer organization and an introduction to software engineering.
+Topics include methodologies for program design, development, style, testing, and documentation, algorithms, control structures, methods, and elementary data structures.
 These skills will be used to solve a variety of application problems.
 (05/22)

 CPSC-07 DISCRETE STRUCTURES (ALSO: MATH-07)